Practical Tips: What do I need for birding?

 Factors such as special lens coating, weight, and ability to transmit light all affect the price of binoculars.

-Locally, you can try out and buy binoculars in person at the Audubon Naturalist Society bookstore in Chevy Chase and at some brick-and-mortar photo stores.
+Locally, you can try out and buy binoculars in person at the Nature Forward’s nature shop in Chevy Chase and at some brick-and-mortar photo stores.
 Some online retailers will allow you to purchase several pairs and return the ones you don’t want.
 Be sure to select binoculars that you can hold steady (no magnification over 10x) and that fit your hands and eyes so you can see through them and adjust them easily.
 When in the field, many birders wear a binocular harness to distribute the weight of optics over the shoulders for all-day comfort rather than use a neck strap.

 Check out this YouTube video on how to use binoculars and PRACTICE.

 A bird field guide—as an app for your phone (easier to carry) or as a book (easier to read and with bigger pictures)—is essential for birders.
 Recommended are The Sibley Field Guide to Birds of Eastern North America, 2nd edition (book and app); National Geographic Field Guide to the Birds of North America, 7th edition (book); and Merlin Bird ID app.